Elizabeth Holmes jury to begin second week of deliberations - NewsBreak

 Their first asked if they could take home the jury instructions to review them, a request that Davila swiftly rejected.

-The other note prompted a replay of secret recordings from a Holmes presentation to prospective investors during a December 2013 conference call.
-In the recording, which was presented as evidence at trial, Holmes boasts about partnerships with established drug companies that hadn't panned out and potential U.S. military contracts that never materialized because of problems with Theranos' technology.
+The other note prompted from a Holmes presentation to prospective investors during a December 2013 conference call.
+In the recording, which was presented as evidence at trial, Holmes boasts about partnerships with established drug companies that hadn’t panned out and potential U.S. military contracts that never materialized because of problems with Theranos’ technology.

 After listening to the recordings again on Thursday, the jurors left the courtroom without returning Holmes’ gaze from across the courtroom.